-Since the beginning of May 2013, I have practiced weight lifting with the aim to increase strength without adding muscle mass.
+Since May 2013, I have practiced weight lifting to increase strength without adding muscle mass.
 I wanted to test specific training sessions that were time effective and did not affect performance the following day.

-These training sessions should be difficult enough to increase my strength, but so demanding that they stimulate my muscles to grow.
+These training sessions should be difficult enough to increase my strength but demand that they stimulate my growing muscles.
 Also, it should be possible to recover without suffering from delayed onset muscle soreness the following day.

-Normally, I use test pilots for new training ideas (it’s much, much easier for me…), but this time I wanted to get some hands-on experience to get a better feeling of the training philosophy.
+Typically, I use test pilots for new training ideas (it’s much easier for me).
+Still, this time, I wanted to get some hands-on experience to understand the training philosophy better.

-To be honest, I find it very difficult to follow a strict training without a specific goal.
-It’s no problem to get your training done when you feel good and everything is going your way, but it is much more difficult to get through a difficult training session when you’re tired, stressed up or time crunched.
+I find it very difficult to follow strict training without a specific goal.
+It’s no problem to get your workout done when you feel good and everything is going your way, but it is much more challenging to get through a demanding training session when you’re tired, stressed up, or time-crunched.

-Fact is, I the same challenges like readers here on training4cyclists.com do: I have a full time job as medical doctor, I have a wife and three small kids (age 1, 4 and 6), an old house to repair and a growing website that has the potential to become a full-time job.
+Fact is, I have the same challenges as readers here on training4cyclists.com do: I have a full-time job as a medical doctor, I have a wife and three small kids (age 1, 4, and 6), an old house to repair, and a growing website that has the potential to become a full-time job.

-So during the first four months my training sessions were very infrequent (weight lifting 0 to 3 times per week, avg.
-1.5 training session per week) and very time effective.
+So during the first four months, my training sessions were very infrequent (weight lifting 0 to 3 times per week, avg.
+1.5 training sessions per week) and very time effective.
 Most sessions were shorter than 30 minutes.

-Following two performance tests in July and September, I realized, I needed a short term goal to be more committed for my training.
-To put a little pressure on myself, I submitted for a power lifting competition and, suddenly, began to train a harder and more frequent as I got closer to ‘race day’.
+Following two performance tests in July and September, I realized I needed a short-term goal to commit to my training.
+So, to put a little pressure on me, I submitted for a powerlifting competition and, suddenly, began to train harder and more frequently as I got closer to ‘race day.’

-Since my training volume has been very low it has actually been possible to reduce body weight a bit.
-In november 2013, I entered my first power lifting competition ever (RAW power lifting: no bench press shirts, wraps or lifting suits of any kind).
-I took a 13th place: Squat 150kg, bench press 102,5kg and dead lift 200kg.
-I was far behind the best athletes, but I was very happy with my results.
+Since my training volume has been shallow, it has been possible to reduce body weight.
+In November 2013, I entered my first powerlifting competition ever (RAW powerlifting: no bench press shirts, wraps, or lifting suits of any kind).
+I took 13th place: Squat 150kg, bench press 102,5kg, and deadlift 200kg.
+I was far behind the best athletes, but I was delighted with my results.

-I know there is room for improvements (technique), but there is not much left for hypertrophy (weighed in on 82,7kg in the 83Kg class…) My fat percentage is low – probably around 9 – so my main focus towards next competition in April 2014, is to become stronger without adding muscle mass.
+I know there is room for improvements (technique), but there is not much left for hypertrophy (weighed in at 82,7kg in the 83Kg class).
+In addition, my fat percentage is low – probably around 9 – so my primary focus towards the next competition in April 2014 is to become stronger without adding muscle mass.

-I plan to continue this experiment a couple of months to see what’s possible with this training method.
-I think it is very interesting, because if this concept works just as well as I hope, this training method can be applied to many different sports.
+I plan to continue this experiment for a couple of months to see what’s possible with this training method.
+I think it is fascinating because if this concept works just as well as I hope, this training method can be applied to many different sports.

 So what is the secret?